How we scale support

 }

-There are all these things you do inside the try block, like documentation, knowledge base, and code examples.
+There are all these things you do inside the try block, like documentation, knowledge base, code examples, and the AI Agent.
 However, if the user still can't help themselves, it moves to the catch block.

 Making the product better

-In a perfect world, the product should answer any question the customer has.
+In a perfect world, the product should answer any customer question.

 • How do I change my billing email?
 It should be easy to do this in the product.